XiangLi1999/ContrastiveDecoding/README.md

 ```

 ---------------
-For now, this code is used for producing all results in the paper.
+This code is used for producing all results in the paper.
 We will release a cleaner version of the code soon;